By Joanne Jeffries. Last Updated 23rd November 2021. Welcome to our guide on claiming for a car accident in Ibiza.

 When going on holiday, no matter where in the world you are visiting, it is important to jot down the emergency numbers for the place beforehand.
 The good news is that you can call 112 for all emergency services.
 This is the European emergency number, which uses technology to figure out where you are.
 Alternatively, you can call the Spanish emergency numbers, which are 092 for the local police, 080 for the fire brigade, and 061 for the ambulance service.

 As mentioned earlier, you will need to take out travel insurance before your trip to Ibiza.
-This applies despite the fact that your European Health Insurance Card is applicable here.
+This applies despite the fact that your Global Health Insurance Card is applicable here.
 This card will give you access to cheap and sometimes free healthcare.
 However, it only applies to certain services, and so you still need to have insurance.

 Who do you need to report an accident on the road to?
 This could be the police, rental car company you have used, and your insurance provider.
 Reporting the incident to the right people will make the process a lot easier and help you to make a claim because there will be official proof of what has happened.